rkimoakbioinformatics/oakvar/README.rst

 Internship available
 ====================
 The main project will be OakVar.
 Full remote work.
+Paid or unpaid depending on the funding status.
 Potential to become full-time employment.
 Please send your application to rkim@oakbioinformatics.com.

 Resources
 =========